 |Composition: RNA (4%), protein (67%), lipid (26%), carbohydrate (3%) |

 |Genome: Single-stranded RNA, linear, nonsegmented, negative-sense, molecular weight 4.6 million, 12 kb |

 |Proteins: Five major proteins; one is the envelope glycoprotein |

 |Envelope: Present |

 |Replication: Cytoplasm; virions bud from plasma membrane |

 Wide array of viruses with broad host range

 Structure of rhabdoviruses.
 A: Electron micrograph of bullet-shaped particle typical of the rhabdovirus family (100,000×).
 Shown here is vesicular stomatitis virus negatively stained with potassium phosphotungstate.
 (Courtesy of RM McCombs, M Benyesh-Melnick, and JP Brunschwig.)
 B: Schematic model of rabies virus showing the surface glycoprotein spikes extending from the lipid envelope that surrounds the internal nucleocapsid and the matrix protein lining the envelope.
 The nucleocapsid comprises the single RNA genome plus nucleoprotein and the polymerase proteins.
 (Reproduced with permission from Cowan MK, Talaro KP: Microbiology.
 A Systems Approach, 2nd ed.
 McGraw-Hill, 2009. © The McGraw-Hill Companies, Inc.)

 The viruses are classified in the family Rhabdoviridae.
-Rabies viruses belong to the genus Lyssavirus, whereas the vesicular stomatitis-like viruses ...
+Rabies viruses belong to the genus Lyssavirus, ...